Skip to main content

 Roll out security awareness to every new hire in their first 30 days.
 HRIS-triggered assignments, manager visibility, and audit-ready completion records per employee.

 Run the yearly mandatory refresh for the entire workforce.
-Mapped to HIPAA, GLBA, NYDFS, ISO 27001, GDPR, and NIST 800-171 with per-control evidence at the end of the cycle.
+Mapped to HIPAA, GLBA, NYDFS, ISO 27001, GDPR, the EU AI Act, and NIST 800-171 with per-control evidence at the end of the cycle.

 Meet carrier renewal requirements for security awareness training.
 Travelers, Chubb, Coalition, At-Bay, Beazley, and AXA XL all ask for proof.
 Generate a broker-ready evidence package in 90 days.